Mahboob-A/Algocode/README.md

 <br/>

-> The <a href="https://github.com/Mahboob-A/code-manager">Code Manager Service </a> is handling all the activities in mentioned in this section.
+> The <a href="https://github.com/Mahboob-A/code-manager">Code Manager Service </a> is handling all the activities mentioned in this section.
 >
->> To Know more on the `Algocode Code Manager Service` please visit the repository.
+>> To Know more about the `Algocode Code Manager Service` please visit the repository.

 <br/>
 <br/>